redtexts/texts/camatte_1969_democratic_mystification.md

 >"In free competition, it is capital that is set free, not the
 >individuals."
 (Marx, 'Grundrisse', Collected Works V. 29, p.
 38)

->"Hence...the absurdity of regarding free competition as the ultimate
+>"Hence ... the absurdity of regarding free competition as the ultimate
 >development of human freedom, and the negation of free competition as
 >equivalent to the negation of individual freedom and of social
 >production based upon individual freedom.
 It is merely the kind of free